 - 1 green onion/scallion (chopped)

 - 4 Tbsp unsalted butter (at room temperature)

-- 1 Tbsp Organic Miso Saikyo Sweet (You can use white miso or any type of miso for different variations; Adjust the saltiness based on your miso)
+- 1 Tbsp miso (I used Organic Miso Saikyo Sweet from Hikari MIso, but you can use any type of miso for different variations; Adjust the saltiness based on your miso)

 - 1 Tbsp honey

 - 2 tsp soy sauce

 - ¼ tsp kosher/sea salt (I use Diamond Crystal; use half for table salt)

 - Strip the husks away from the top of the corn to the base, like peeling a banana.
 Leave the husk attached at the stem end (or you can completely discard it).
 Remove the corn silk (It’s easier to husk corn under running water) and fold the husk back over the stalk.
 Tie the husk with string or a strip of husk to form a handle.

 - Mix all ingredients for honey miso butter in a bowl and set aside.

 - Heat an outdoor grill to high.
 Spray the grates with cooking spray or soak a paper towel in olive oil and rub over grates several times until coated.